naufaz/naufaz/README.md

 ### Hi there!
 I'm Naufaz 👋

-A beginner programmer who loves to create and share projects about web and mobile technology!
-Lately I've enjoyed learning JavaScript and Kotlin as the main language in creating some projects.

-- 🔭 I'm currently studying bachelor's degree in Information Systems major
-- 🌱 I’m currently learning about Kotlin in the Bangkit program
-- 🎯 As the next main target I going to focus on Techpreneurs
+Information Systems graduate passionate about technology and business.
+Currently exploring opportunities in Product Management, Business Analysis, and Tech Entrepreneurship to create impactful digital solutions.

 ---
 ### Tech Stack